Adriana-Bamberger/whats-on-tvite/README.md

 #### `getTime`

-- [ ] Let's starting with the `getTime` function.
+- [ ] Let's start with the `getTime` function.
 Consider the `show` parameter and its type, `Show`.
 What will the function need to return?
 Hover over the `Show` parameter type to see its structure.

 - [ ] Complete the current implementation so that it returns a time for any show.
 Provide a meaningful TypeScript return type for the function.